eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/nullsafe-member.md

 ### Type

-The type of `lhs?.rhs` is the optional type of the right hand operand.
+The result type of the `lhs?.rhs` operator is the optional type of the right hand operand.

 ## See also